libuv/libuv/README.md

   * [Visual Studio 2017][], any edition (including the Build Tools SKU).
     **Required Components:** "MSbuild", "VC++ 2017 v141 toolset" and one of the Windows SDKs (10 or 8.1).
+  * [Visual Studio 2019][], any edition (including the Build Tools SKU).
+    **Required Components:** "MSbuild", "VC++ 2019 v142 toolset" and one of the Windows SDKs (10 or 8.1).
 * Basic Unix tools required for some tests,
   [Git for Windows][] includes Git Bash and tools which can be included in the global `PATH`.

-To build, launch a git shell (e.g. Cmd or PowerShell), run `vcbuild.bat` (to build with VS2017 you need to explicitly add a `vs2017` argument), which will generate `uv.sln` as well as the necesery related project files, and start building.
+To build, launch a git shell (e.g. Cmd or PowerShell), run `vcbuild.bat` (to build with VS2019 you need to explicitly add a `vs2019` argument, similarly with VS2017), which will generate `uv.sln` as well as the necessary related project files, and start building.

 ```console
 > vcbuild